-Quite a number of people suffer from tennis elbow and don’t know it because they don’t know, "What is tennis elbow?"
-The truth is that you don’t have to be a tennis player to suffer from tennis elbow as it has a number of causes other than that.
-It just received that name because back in the day that was the only obvious reason for the pain and inflammation in the elbow’s bony portions.
-Golfer’s elbow is another common term for the condition for the same reason.
+Quite a number of people suffer from tennis elbow and don’t know it because they don’t know what tennis elbow is.
+The truth is that you don’t have to be a tennis player to suffer from tennis elbow, as it has a number of causes.
+It received that name because years ago tennis was the most obvious reason for pain and inflammation in the elbow’s bony portions.
+Golfer’s elbow is another common term used to describe the same condition.

-As you read above it is basically an inflammation in the bony portions of your elbow which is usually characterized by pain.
+Tennis (or Golfer’s) Elbow is basically inflammation in the bony portions of your elbow, which is usually characterized by pain.
 You will find that this condition is irrespective of genders and affects men and women equally, tending to target those between the ages of 30 and 50.
-Most patients who suffer from this condition tend to be people who do the obvious one which is to play tennis, or those who play the violin, pitch baseball, do carpentry, carry heavy briefcases, golf on a regular basis, paddle canoes or even those that do a lot of hand shaking.
+Most patients who suffer from this condition tend to be people who play tennis, play the violin, pitch baseball, do carpentry, carry heavy briefcases, golf on a regular basis, paddle canoes, or even those that do a lot of hand shaking.

-Many times the condition is caused by using the muscles of the forearm too much.
+Many times the condition is caused by overuse of the muscles in the forearm.
 These are the same muscles that are responsible for straightening the wrist and fingers.
-When these muscles are overused the tendons have the tendency to tear or they may become inflamed and swell up or do a combination of any of those.
-At this point activities that require you to bend the elbow can cause a lot of pain.
+When these muscles are overused, the tendons may tear or become inflamed and swell.
+When these symptoms arise, activities that require you to bend the elbow can cause a lot of pain.

 What Can You Do To Fix Tennis Elbow?